-The idea behind the Paleo diet is that we haven’t really changed much since the time of the earliest humans and it has been said that: “From a genetic standpoint, humans living today are Stone Age hunter-gatherers displaced through time to a world that differs from that for which our genetic constitution was selected.”1 If you follow a paleo diet, you probably have a lot of questions about what you should eat.
-Continue reading if you are curious about consuing pea protein on a paleo diet.
+The idea behind the paleo diet is that we haven’t really changed much since the time of the earliest humans, It has been said that, “From a genetic standpoint, humans living today are Stone Age hunter-gatherers displaced through time to a world that differs from that for which our genetic constitution was selected.”1 If you follow a paleo diet, you probably have a lot of questions about what you should eat.
+Continue reading if you are curious about consuming pea protein on a paleo diet.

-Hunter-gatherer peoples like the Inuit, Australian Aboriginals, Hadza, and others have until very recently lived in robust health and only with the introduction of modern, highly refined foods have begun to experience high rates of the metabolic disorders of obesity and diabetes that plague the modern western world.2-5
+Until very recently, hunter-gatherer people like the Inuit, Australian Aboriginals, Hadza, and others have lived in robust health.
+It's only with the introduction of modern, highly refined foods that they have begun to experience high rates of metabolic disorders, such as obesity and diabetes, that plague the modern western world.2-5

 Table of Contents